This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 However, I think it’s important to realise – any chemical exfoliant serums used on top of this cleansing routine is extra exfoliating.

 While exfoliating does improve skin texture, there is such a thing as too much.
+I therefore always recommend to use cleansers without actives, and to use toners or serums instead.

 Should I use retinol or salicylic acid?